Last Updated on

 How To Survive In The Wilderness

 A survival kit is a must during any wilderness exploration.
 Further, the contents needed in a survival kit may change depending on the kind of place you’re going.
 Regardless, you should know how to use everything in your survival kit.
-Beyond that, here are some things that should be in every such kit.1.
-A firestarter (consider a butane lighter).
+Beyond that, here are some things that should be in every such kit.

 2. An instant body shelter.
 In other words, you want something that can protect you instantaneously.

 Some examples of instant body shelters are tarps, sleeping bags, tube tents, and trash bags.
 Regardless, you need an instant body shelter that can protect from the kind of weather you might encounter on your trip (heat, cold, rain, etc.) We have a list of the best ultralight sleeping bags here that are highly rated and will do well at keeping you warm.

 4. Signaling devices like flares, whistles, strobe lights, dye markers, signal mirrors, rescue flags, and smoke signal makers.